thought leadership public health genetic testing

 Kira Dineen

-Kira Dineen is a prenatal genetic counsellor and a recognised figure in the field of genetics communications and public engagement.
+Kira Dineen is a prenatal genetic counselor known for her work in genetics communications and public engagement.
 With a background in genetic counselling, she is known for her efforts in making complex genetic information accessible and understandable to the public through avenues such as her multi-award winning podcast “DNA Today.”
 Dineen often works at the intersection of genetics and media, using various platforms to educate about newborn sequencing and its implications.
-Her work is instrumental in raising awareness and understanding of genetic testing and its role in early childhood health.
+Her work focuses on translating complex genetic concepts into accessible public communication, with a particular emphasis on newborn sequencing and its clinical implications.

 Patrick Short-4